mykelalvis/FT/Traveller/WORKING/Book 1.md

 4 ..........
 Medium DM table.
 In essence, the DMs take into account the 5 ........... .Short altered probabilities of specific encounter ranges in 6 ..........
 Medium differing terrain types.
 An encounter at close range is 7 ..........
-Medium much less likely on a prairie than in a city, for exam- 8 ............
+Medium much less likely on a prairie than in a city, for exam-8 ............
 Long ple.
-Determine the DM from the terrain DM table 9 ..........
+Determine the DM from the terrain DM table
+9 ..........
 Medium and apply it to a twodice roll on the encounter range 10 ........
 Very Long table.
 The result indicates the range at which the two 1 1 ............
 Long parties encounter.